 8. Blocks or Lego

 Give children a set of blocks to play with.
 They can come up with creative ideas and build something fun.
-When played in groups, this activity also teaches them to be patient and cooperative.
+When played in groups, this activity also teaches them the art of sharing, how to be patient and cooperative.

 9. Doll-house set